 J14.5 Policy

-One hundred percent of all contributions made to VSF shall be used to provide direct support to Virginia veterans and their families in crisis or in need of assistance.

 VSF and DVS shall, in coordination with the DVS Division Directors, oversee and ensure that monies collected are properly expended unless they are held for nonrecurring expenses or emergencies.

 VSF and DVS shall jointly participate in the internal operating budget development process to provide timely information for authorized DVS requests and expenditures.